pakerfeldt/android-viewflow/README.md

 It is also possible to add a flow view indicator to your layout.
 The purpose of a `FlowIndicator` is to present a visual representation of where in the item list focus is at.
 You may either implement a `FlowIndicator` yourself or use an implementation provided by the View Flow library.
 The View Flow library currently supports the following indicators:

 #### Circle Flow Indicator ####
-This indicator shows a circle for each `View` in the adapter with a filled circle for the currently selected view (see screenshot below).
+This indicator shows a circle for each `View` in the adapter with a special circle representing the currently selected view (see screenshot below).

 	<org.taptwo.android.widget.CircleFlowIndicator
 		android:padding="10dip" android:layout_height="wrap_content"